thepurplecomet/CRedux/README.md

 Well, I did.
 We love C for its simplicity, but reinventing the wheel can get annoying and time-consuming.
 In order to keep up with the times while retaining compatibility, C has also adopted odd naming conventions that aren't always consistent, or just look ugly.

+## Who's this for?

+I recommend this for personal projects only.
+CRedux is here to make programming in C more intuitive with little sacrafice.
+If this were included into a large-scale production it could create a few refactoring nightmares, but if that doesn't sound like a problem, go ahead and try it!

 ## What's changed?

 All sorts of things!
 The primary focus has been renaming functions and datatypes, but I've also been working on expanding the C Standard Library with my own utilities.